n132/n132.github.io/_posts/2022-05-18-Introduction-of-Kernel-Pwn-UAF.md

 cores=1,threads=1 -cpu kvm64,+smep
 ```

 This challenge runs with `smep`.
-But, in the first solution this we don't need to care about the metigation.
+But, in the first solution, we don't need to care about the mitigation.
 Then let's check the `init` script in the file system.

 ```sh